temporalio/documentation/versioned_docs/version-june-2022/activities.md

 An Activity Heartbeat is a ping from the Worker that is executing the Activity to the Temporal Cluster.
 Each ping informs the Temporal Cluster that the Activity Execution is making progress and the Worker has not crashed.

-Activity Heartbeats work in conjunction with a [Heartbeat Timeout](#heartbeat-timeout).
+Activity Heartbeats only work when a [Heartbeat Timeout](/concepts/what-is-a-heartbeat-timeout) is set.

 Activity Heartbeats are implemented within the Activity Definition.
 Custom progress information can be included in the Heartbeat which can then be used by the Activity Execution should a retry occur.